OpenNebula/docs/source/management_and_operations/vm_management/fireedge_sunstone.rst

 Admin View
 --------------------------------------------------------------------------------

 This view provides complete control of the Virtual Machines, Templates, and Marketplace apps.
-Details can be configured in ``/etc/one/fireedge/sunstone/admin/`` directory.
+Details can be configured in the ``/etc/one/fireedge/sunstone/admin/`` directory.

 |fireedge_sunstone_admin_view|